shariq1989/cookbook/content/recipe/peruvian_chicken.md

 #### Is Peruvian chicken keto?
 Is it low-carb?

-Yes, it is and I even calculated the macros to make it easy for you.
-The serving size for these macros are 5 ounces of chicken.
+Yes, it is.
+I even calculated the macros to make it easy for you.
+The serving size for these macros is 5 ounces of chicken.

 * CARBS – 2 Net Carbs
 * PROTEIN – 27g
 * FAT – 10g

-To finish your low carb meal, I recommend serving this Peruvian chicken with coconut cauliflower rice and a side of [serrano crema](https://www.jamilghar.com/recipe/serrano_crema/).
+To finish your low-carb meal, I recommend serving this Peruvian chicken with coconut cauliflower rice and a side of [serrano crema](https://www.jamilghar.com/recipe/serrano_crema/).

 ### INSTRUCTIONS: STEP-BY-STEP